1. Avoid mosquito hotspots

 Existing insect repellents, creams, ointments, sprays, bracelets, patches don’t always work.
 Mosquitoes still bite us, and we continue to itch!

-The answer is simple: use Bite Helper – the Itch Therminator.
+The answer is simple: use Bite Helper – the Itch Neutralizer.
 BITE HELPER utilizes groundbreaking Thermo-Pulse-Technology that delivers soothing heat and vibration to the affected area increasing circulation and localized blood flow.
-BITE HELPER is drug and chemical free.
+BITE HELPER is drug and chemical-free.